-If you’re considering introducing an on-line booking system in the hope of simplifying things in your salon, then it’s good to be first aware of how it may impact on your business, both positively and negatively.
+If you’re considering introducing an on-line booking system in the hope of simplifying things in your salon or spa, then it’s good to be first aware of how it may impact on your business, both positively and negatively.

 But, let’s take a look at the positives first.